sagemath/sagewiki_to_gh-2022-10-10/sage-4.0.2.md

 == Algebraic Geometry ==

  * Optimize hyperelliptic curve arithmetic (Nick Alexander) -- Arithmetics with hyperelliptic curves can be up to 6x faster than previously.
-The following timing statistics were obtained using the maching sage.math:
+The following timing statistics were obtained using the machine sage.math:
  {{{
 #BEFORE